 What’s the Visceral Reaction of Your Visitors?

-If a user enters your site and is immediately turned off by the layout, look, or inability to do what they want to do, your content marketing is doomed to fail.
-It’s that Blink of an eye that makes all the difference.
+If a user enters your site and is immediately turned off by the layout, design, or inability to do what they want to do, your content marketing is doomed to fail.
+In the blink of an eye, your website can soar – or crash and burn.